 An on-court injury ended Tashi’s career before she turned pro.
 As Art’s career began to ascend, Tashi, in an attempt to stay connected to the sport at a high level, became his coach, manager, girlfriend, and (eventually) wife.
 Patrick disappeared from their lives during this time while his career derailed.

 A slight criticism of Challengers is that it cut away a little too much.
 That’s not to say that each of the flashbacks wasn’t important, but there may have been a few too many.
 Unlike For Love of the Game, I wasn’t invested in the match until the story unfolded in a way that gave me a rooting interest in one of these two rivals.
 In For Love of the Game, I cared as much about the present-day game as I did about the backstory of Costner’s character.
-Another more recent comparison is the 2022 movie The Last Duel, in which the culminating fight was as enthralling as the story that led us to that point.
+Another, more recent comparison is the 2022 movie The Last Duel, in which the culminating fight was as enthralling as the story that led to it.
 Guadagnino, for the film’s first two acts, distanced us from this too often for us to care about the outcome (unintentionally) or who we were supposed to be rooting for (intentionally).

 Plot 8/10